Fotohh/ServerHubsPlus/README.md

 # ServerHubsPlus
+Do not damage or mess with any of the code. :P
-This is a minecraft Plugin Anyone can contribute
+Anyone can contribute if you want to improve, or add anything in.